jrehor/kcc/README.md

 ∞               /and this happens to be correct
 ```

-Unfortunately, we are not equipped yet to discuss what this is, but no worries, the answers are very simple and only few pages away.
-And excercise isn't even all that fruitless, if you think about it.
+Unfortunately, we are not equipped yet to discuss what this is about yet, but no worries, the answers are very simple and only few pages away.
+And it wasn't even all that fruitless, if you think about it.

 ### remarks on style